 The Mackie Thump 15A (on Amazon) is a cheaper option that is extremely loud, yet doesn’t lack on quality.
 I still have fun using these speakers at gigs, so I highly recommend this speaker.

 So, let’s first look at what they have in common.
 Class-D amps are present in both, and they’re both 15” speakers.

 You have the same 127 dB sound pumping out of them, and overall construction is similar.
 I don’t recommend kicking them, but they can take a few falls or rattles in the back of your car.

 So, where’s the major difference?
 It’s the titanium compression drivers that each have, and their respected sizes.
 Titanium is a strong metal, durable to survive being in a speaker that needs to be blaring for hours on end.

 Ever seen what happens to aluminum in a speaker?
 It’s not pretty.
-This said, some argue that the titanium in the compression drivers make things like tweeters too harsh.
+Having said this, some argue that the titanium in the compression drivers makes things like tweeters too harsh.